-MDS Analysis of the CHC-based WJ III Battery: Implications for possible refinements and extensions of the CHC model of human intelligence
+Cluster analysis of the WJ III Battery: Implications for CHC test interpretation and possible CHC model extensions

 Kevin S. McGrew, PhD.

 Educational & School Psychologist

 Director Institute for Applied Psychometrics (IAP)

 Author information and conflict of interest disclosure

 Dr. Kevin S. McGrew, Ph.D., is an Educational Psychologist with expertise and interests in applied psychometrics, intelligence theories and testing, human cognition, cognitive and non-cognitive individual difference variables impacting school learning, models of personal competence, conceptualization and measurement of adaptive behavior, measurement issues surrounding the assessment of individuals with disabilities, brain rhythm and mental timing research, and improving the use and understanding of psychological measurement and statistical information by professionals and the public.
 Prior to establishing IAP, Dr. McGrew was a practicing school psychologist for 12 years.
 McGrew received his Ph.D. in Educational Psychology (Special Education) from the University of Minnesota in 1989.